Yes (up to 100,000 EUR per depositor)

 by compensating certain deposits held by depositors of the bank.

 This compensation is paid out from the contributions which banks have made

 into a deposit guarantee fund.

-Deposit Guarantee in Bank of America Merrill Lynch International DAC
+Deposit Guarantee in Bank of Montreal Ireland PLC

-All branches of non-EEA banks operating in Ireland participate in
+All branches of EEA-banks operating in France participate in

-Bank of America Merrill Lynch International DAC is a member of Irish Deposit Protection Scheme and makes its contributions into it.
-In the case of Bank of America Merrill Lynch International DAC failure, eligible depositors having covered accounts
+Bank of Montreal Ireland PLC is a member of Irish Deposit Protection Scheme and makes its contributions into it.
+In the case of Bank of Montreal Ireland PLC failure, eligible depositors having covered accounts

 in this bank will be paid out the following compensation: